The Top 3 Lessons for K12 IT Directors - ISTE Conference Recap

 Conference Recap: #ISTE20

-Coalescing Educational Technology and IT Departments to Maximize Innovation in K-12
+1) Unify Educational Technology and IT Departments to Maximize Innovation in K-12

-By Dr. Jennifer Burks (Associate Superintendent), Ken Wall (IT Director), and Lana Nguyen (Ed Tech Director) of Poway Unified School District
+By Dr. Jennifer Burks (Associate Superintendent), Ken Wall (IT Director), and Lana Nguyen (Ed Tech Director)

-Before Poway USD took a strategic approach towards unifying Education Technology and IT:
+Before Poway USD took this strategic approach

 A few years ago, Poway USD established an official Education Technology Department and implemented these strategies:

-Where PUSD is now:
+After the unification, where PUSD is now:

 New structure with Associate Superintendent overseeing Ed Tech and IT departments